-Prior to this role I held both teaching and research positions at the University of Bristol Centre for Ethics in Medicine, as well as research positions at University College London Medical School Research Department for Medical Education, and the University of East London Institute for Health and Human Development.
+Previously I held teaching and research positions at the University of Bristol Centre for Ethics in Medicine, as well as research positions at University College London Medical School Research Department for Medical Education, and the University of East London Institute for Health and Human Development.
 I am a visiting tutor at the Yale University Summer Institute in Bioethics.

-Before returning to academia to take my PhD I spent three years working in patient advocacy and policy research in genetics, and prior to this I took a BA in Philosophy and an MA in Healthcare Ethics at the University of Leeds.
+Before returning to academia to take my PhD I spent three years working in patient advocacy and policy research, and prior to this I took a BA in Philosophy and an MA in Healthcare Ethics at the University of Leeds.